-‘Goblin’ Episode 14 Spoilers: The Deity’s Will; Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny
+‘Goblin’ Episode 14 Spoilers: The Deity’s Will — Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny

 The Almighty’s Riddle

 In the previous episode, the Almighty God appeared before Goblin and the Reaper by possessing Deok Hwa’s body.
 He was firm in telling the two that he has always been listening.
-Before leaving the boy’s body he left them with a cryptic line.
+Before leaving the boy’s body, he left them with a cryptic line.

 Me to everyone in the drama #Goblin pic.twitter.com/CI7bCV57Td